 We publish a weekly programme of Services, and booking is not necessary.
 We also offer live stream services for those who prefer to watch online and make a Spiritual Communion (see below).

-- Sunday 12th September Twenty-fourth Sunday in Ordinary Time (B) (Education Day).
-Mass at 9.00am – Public Worship.
+- Sunday 17th October Twenty-Ninth Sunday in Ordinary Time (B) Mass at 9.00am – Public Worship.
 Mass at 11.00am – Public Worship and also available on Live Stream.
 See Sunday Gospel Relection.

-- Monday 13th September Mass at 9.30am – Public Worship and Live Stream.
+- Monday 18th October Eucharistic Service at 9.30am – Public Worship.

-- Sunday 19th September Twenty-fifth Sunday in Ordinary Time (B) (Home Mission Day).
+- Sunday 24th October Thirtieth Sunday in Ordinary Time (B) (World Mission Day).
 Mass at 9.00am – Public Worship.
 Mass at 11.00am – Public Worship and also available on Live Stream.
 Please empty the contents of your Missio Red Box if you have one, into an envelope and bring it with you.

 For Children’s liturgy visit our page on Children.

 The church is open for more weekday masses and some are live streamed.
 Please see the programme above for full details.
 It is the responsibility of those coming to mass to ensure that they sanitise their hands and either scan-in or leave their contact details.